Google Technology Is Helping Exterminators Kill Bugs Faster

 Employing faster technicians who can do more jobs in a single day is obviously attractive to a company like Rentokil, but it’s not the only perk of partnering with Accenture and Google.
 While the big companies own the underlying technology, Rentokil owns the database, which means as the system continues to learn about new bugs, Rentokil will own the most accurate and easy-to-use pest identification system on the market, which it can market directly to consumers.

-“If you found an insect in your house, in the larder, munching away on your cereals, and you wanted to know, What is it?
+“If you found an insect in your house, in the larder, munching away on your cereals, and you wanted to know, what is it?
 Do I need to be worried?
 What do I do about it?
 You could use the Rentokil app to identify the pest, we could give you advice, link you to a local pest controller, who could come and help you with that problem,” said Chisholm.

 Even in a world where homeowners and companies pay for an app that identifies pests, Chisholm says a professional would still have to come by and actually kill the things.
 And that may be true, for now — but pest-killing drones and termite-destroying robots already exist.